- 1 Top 1. 小笼包 xiǎo lóng bāo – The soup dumpling

 The typical way of having this dish is to mix red chili oil and scallion with the steaming freshly cooked Chaoshou, which is also presented in a mixture of bright colors.
 Having such a breakfast can make your whole day lively and delightful.

 Top 8. 广式早茶 guǎng shì zǎo chá – Canton Morning Tea

-Shengjianbao, the pan-fried stuffed bun is a traditional snack popular in Suzhou and other Jiangnan areas.
+Shengjianbao, the pan-fried stuffed bun, is a traditional snack popular in Suzhou and other Jiangnan areas.
 The stuffing of the pan-fried buns is usually pork, but chicken can also be used too.
-When mixing the stuffing, you can also plus eggs, water, salt, cooking wine, sesame oil, green onion and ginger into it.
+When mixing the stuffing, you can also add eggs, water, salt, cooking wine, sesame oil, green onion, and ginger.
 Stuffing with shrimp and crab meat has been applied in some sophisticated food stores as well.
-When cooking the pan-fried stuffed bun, you should put the oil in the pan to heat up first, then put the stuffed buns in the pan, and spray water several times while frying them until the bottom layer of the bun turns to a golden brown.
+When cooking the pan-fried stuffed bun, you should put the oil in the pan to heat up first, put the stuffed buns in the pan, and spray water several times while frying them until the bottom layer of the bun turns to a golden brown.
 The typical taste of the pan-fried stuffed bun is slightly hard and crispy.

 Know more about learning Chinese in Suzhou

 Top 10.
 The most common breakfast in China –豆浆油条dòu jiāng yóu tiáo, Soybean Milk served with Fried Dough Stick

 Although the food culture in different regions of China is various due to the difference in geographical landscape and climate, soybean milk and fried dough stick have become a dish popular throughout the whole country.
 No matter which city in China you are staying in, you will find this dish as breakfast on the table.
 This Chinese food is well-deserved to be named the most common breakfast in China.